suszynski/AntiDebug/README.md

 `CyclesPassed` uses MSVC intrinsics to check if the CPU cycles delta between function's prologue and epilogue was abnormally huge.
 If such a thing happend more than or equal 3 times then it assumes that there was a breakpoint set inside it.

+### `IsWindowsFunctionBreakpointed`

+`IsWindowsFunctionBreakpointed` scans for the first 1 or 2 bytes of WinAPI functions (mostly those used for anti debbuging) for software breakpoint INT3 (0xCC / 0xCD03) and undefined opcode which can be used to throw an exception (0x0F0B).

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but